aaronbloomfield/ccc/hws/dex/index.md

 - Deploy your DEX contract and (if necessary) your TokenCC contract.
 - Approve your DEX contract for some amount of your TokenCC supply via `approve()` on your TokenCC contract.
 - Call `createPool()` on your DEX.
-Choose how much TokenCC supply to use (you don't have to use it all, but must use at least 10.0 TC), and put in the appropriate EtherPriceOracle contract address.
+Choose how much TokenCC supply to use (you don't have to use it all, but must use at least 10.0 TCC), and put in the appropriate EtherPriceOracle contract address.
 You will have to transfer in some ether with this call.

 As far this this assignment is concerned, the exchange rate between our (fake) ETH and your token cryptocurrency is initially set based on the ratio of what you send in via `createPool()`.
 The overall value of the DEX is based on the current (fake) ETH price.
 So if you have 100 (fake) ETH, and the price of the (fake) ETH is $99.23, then the ETH liquidity is $9,923; the value of the DEX is twice that, or $19,846.

 ### Fees

 Each transaction will have fees deducted.
 Fees are always deducted from the amount the DEX pays out (either ether or token) -- it just pays that much less.
 Reasonable fees are a fraction of a percent -- between 0.2% and 0.5%, for example.
-Thus, if you were trading some amount of ETH and getting 100 TC, with 0.2% fees, you would trade the same amount of (fake) ETH, but receive 99.8 TC; the other 0.2 TC are the fees.
+Thus, if you were trading some amount of ETH and getting 100 TCC, with 0.2% fees, you would trade the same amount of (fake) ETH, but receive 99.8 TCC; the other 0.2 TCC are the fees.
 When fees are withheld, the amount that is withheld is added to the `feesEther` and `feesToken` variables.
 These variables accumulate the *total* amount of fees that the DEX has accumulated over time.

 ***NOTE:*** the ONLY functions that remove fees are `receive()` and `onERC20Received()`, and they only remove the fee from the amount paid *out*.
 The other functions (specifically `addLiquidity()` and `removeLiquidity()`) do not deduct fees.

 Managing fee payout to the liquidity providers is quite complicated -- one has to take into account how much liquidity each provider has in the DEX, and over what time frame.
 There could be thousands of liquidity providers in the pool, each of which had different times that the DEX held their liquidity, and each of which gets a cut -- proportional to their liquidity -- of each transaction's fee.
 Furthermore, fees are added to the liquidity pool, but only when they can be balanced with the other currency so that they can be added in appropriate proportions.

 For this assignment, we are not going to handle distributing fees back to the liquidity providers -- we are just going to accumulate them into the `feesEther` and `feesToken` variables.
-This means that this inability to retrieve the fees will result in lost ETH and TC.
-That's fine for this assignment, even if it would not be fine in a real world situation.
+It adds a lot of complexity to compute who is owned what part of the fees based on the amount of liquidity they have in the DEX and for how long they have had it.
+This means that this inability to retrieve the fees will result in lost ETH and TCC.
+That's fine for this assignment, even if it would not be realistic in a real world situation.

 ### Example

 To help you debug your program, here is a worked-out example of how the values in the DEX change as various transactions occur.
 This is assuming a constant (fake) ETH price of $100.
-In the example below, we will call the token cryptocurrency "TC" for "Token Cryptocurrency".
 For reasons we will see below, we are only putting in 10 (fake) ETH in this example, whereas you will have put in 100 when you deploy it at the end of the assignment.

-- We are starting off with a few assumptions; if these vary from yours, then change as necessary
+- We have a few conventions that we are following for this assignment:
     - $x$ will always represent the amount of ETH in the pool.
 As ETH is represented in wei, this will be the ETH amount with 18 decimal places
-    - $y$ will always represent the amount of TC in the pool.
-We assume that there are 10 decimal places for TC.
+    - $y$ will always represent the amount of TCC in the pool.
+- We are starting off with a few assumptions; if these vary from yours, then change as necessary
-    - The assumption is that you have more TC that you own beyond what you have just deposited
+    - The assumption is that you have more TCC that you own beyond what you have just deposited
+    - You had to choose a number of decimals between 8 and 12 for your TCC; we assume it is 10 for this example
     - For the examples herein, we are ignoring fees -- you can set the `feeNumerator` to 0 to get this when testing your contract
 - Step 1: The DEX is deployed
     - As no pool has been created, $k$, $x$, and $y$ should all be 0
-- Step 2: `createPool()` is called: initially, we will deposit 10 (fake) ETH and 100 TC
+- Step 2: `createPool()` is called: initially, we will deposit 10 (fake) ETH and 100 TCC
-    - $k$ should be $10 \ast 100 = 1,000$, since we deposited 10 ETH and 100 TC.
-But the value reported by the DEX will be with 10 more decimal places for TC and 18 more decimal places for the ETH.
+    - $k$ should be $10 \ast 100 = 1,000$, since we deposited 10 ETH and 100 TCC.
+But the value reported by the DEX will be with 10 more decimal places for TCC and 18 more decimal places for the ETH.
 So $k$ will report as $1,000 \ast 10^{10} \ast 10^{18} = 10^{31} = 10,000,000,000,000,000,000,000,000,000,000$
     - The 10 ETH are worth $100 each (we are assuming the constant price for this example), so the ETH is worth $1,000.
-Since the TC is assumed to have the same value, the overall DEX liquidity is $2,000.
-As we put in 100 TC into the pool, then each TC is worth $10.
+Since the TCC is assumed to have the same value, the overall DEX liquidity is $2,000.
+As we put in 100 TCC into the pool, then each TCC is worth $10.
     - At this point:
         - $k=10^{31}$
         - $x$, the amount of ETH, is 10 or $x=10*10^{18}=10^{19}$
-        - $y$, the amount of TC, is 100 or $y=100*10^{10}=10^{12}$
+        - $y$, the amount of TCC, is 100 or $y=100*10^{10}=10^{12}$
-        - The exchange ratio is 1 ETH for 10 TC, since the DEX has 10 ETH and 100 TC, or 1 ETH per 10 TC
+        - The exchange ratio is 1 ETH for 10 TCC, since the DEX has 10 ETH and 100 TCC, or 1 ETH per 10 TCC
     - The value of the DEX is determined by how much ETH and the current price, which we are assuming is $100, since we are using the constant ether price in this example
         - As there is 10 ETH in the DEX, the value of the ETH is $10 \ast 100$ = $1,000
-        - The TC is assumed to be worth an equal amount
+        - The TCC is assumed to be worth an equal amount
         - Thus, the DEX liquidity is $2,000
         - In effect, the value of the DEX is twice the value of the ether therein
-- Step 3: Transaction 1: we exchange 2.5 ETH for some amount of TC
+- Step 3: Transaction 1: we exchange 2.5 ETH for some amount of TCC
     - The pool will then have 12.5 ETH (or $x=12.5 \ast 10^{18}$ wei)
-    - Determine $y$ by dividing $k$ by $x$: $y = k/x = 10^{31} / 12.5 \ast 10^{18} = 8 \ast 10^{11}$ or (after removing the decimals) 80 TC
+    - Determine $y$ by dividing $k$ by $x$: $y = k/x = 10^{31} / 12.5 \ast 10^{18} = 8 \ast 10^{11}$ or (after removing the decimals) 80 TCC
-    - As the pool had 100 TC before this transaction, we get $100-80=20$ TC (formally: $20 \ast 10^{10}$)
+    - As the pool had 100 TCC before this transaction, we get $100-80=20$ TCC (formally: $20 \ast 10^{10}$)
     - At this point:
         - $k=10^{31}$
         - $x$, the amount of ETH, is 12.5 or $x=12.5 \ast 10^{18}=1.25 \ast 10^{19}$
-        - $y$, the amount of TC, is 80 or $y=80 \ast 10^{10}=8 \ast 10^{11}$
+        - $y$, the amount of TCC, is 80 or $y=80 \ast 10^{10}=8 \ast 10^{11}$
-        - The exchange rate is 1 ETH for 6.4 TC (we just divide 80 by 12.5)
+        - The exchange rate is 1 ETH for 6.4 TCC (we just divide 80 by 12.5)
-    - 20 TC are paid out, minus fees, which we are ignoring here
+    - 20 TCC are paid out, minus fees, which we are ignoring here
     - But if fees were withheld, then....
         - Let's assume fees were 0.5% (`feeNumerator` is 5, `feeDenominator` is 1000)
-        - 0.5% of 20 is 0.1 TC
+        - 0.5% of 20 is 0.1 TCC
-        - The account exchanging gets 19.9 TC for the trade
+        - The account exchanging gets 19.9 TCC for the trade
-        - `feesToken` is incremented by 0.1 TC
+        - `feesToken` is incremented by 0.1 TCC
-        - $x$, $y$, and $k$ do NOT change due to the fee withholding (as the fee was deducted *after* the 20 TC were extracted from the DEX)
+        - $x$, $y$, and $k$ do NOT change due to the fee withholding (as the fee was deducted *after* the 20 TCC were extracted from the DEX)
     - As there is 12.5 ETH in the DEX, the value of the DEX is $2,500
-        - Assuming a price of $100 per ETH, and that the TC is worth the same amount
+        - Assuming a price of $100 per ETH, and that the TCC is worth the same amount
-- Step 4: Transaction 2: we exchange 120 TC for some ETH
+- Step 4: Transaction 2: we exchange 120 TCC for some ETH
-    - The pool will then have 200 TC (or $y=200 \ast 10^{10} = 2 \ast 10^{12}$)
+    - The pool will then have 200 TCC (or $y=200 \ast 10^{10} = 2 \ast 10^{12}$)
     - Determine $x$ by dividing $k$ by $y$: $x = k/y = 10^{31} / 2 \ast 10^{12} = 5 \ast 10^{18}$ or 5 ETH
     - As the pool had 12.5 ETH, we get $12.5-5=7.5$ ETH as the payout for the exchange
     - At this point:
         - $k=10^{31}$
         - $x$, the amount of ETH, is 5 or $x=5 \ast 10^{18}$
-        - $y$, the amount of TC, is 200 or $y=200 \ast 10^{10}=2 \ast 10^{12}$
+        - $y$, the amount of TCC, is 200 or $y=200 \ast 10^{10}=2 \ast 10^{12}$
-        - The exchange rate is 1 ETH for 40 TC (we just divide 200 by 5)
+        - The exchange rate is 1 ETH for 40 TCC (we just divide 200 by 5)
     - As there is 5 ETH in the DEX, the value of the DEX is $1,000
         - This had a huge effect on the DEX liquidity, but that is because we have (relatively) very small amounts of liquidity in the DEX
 - Step 5: We add liquidity to the pool
-    - The DEX has 5 ETH and 200 TC; the exchange rate is 1 ETH for 40 TC (from above)
+    - The DEX has 5 ETH and 200 TCC; the exchange rate is 1 ETH for 40 TCC (from above)
-    - We have to add in equal amounts; as far as this DEX is concerned, 1 ETH is equal to 40 TC; thus, we have to put in 40 times as many TC as we put in ETH
+    - We have to add in equal amounts; as far as this DEX is concerned, 1 ETH is equal to 40 TCC; thus, we have to put in 40 times as many TCC as we put in ETH
-    - We opt to put in 1 ETH and 40 TC
+    - We opt to put in 1 ETH and 40 TCC
-    - The new amounts in the DEX will be 6 ETH and 240 ETH; this keeps the same exchange ratio of 1 ETH = 40 TC (we just divide 240 by 6)
+    - The new amounts in the DEX will be 6 ETH and 240 ETH; this keeps the same exchange ratio of 1 ETH = 40 TCC (we just divide 240 by 6)
     - $x$, the amount of ETH, increases by 1 (really $1 \ast 10^{18}$ wei) to become $x=5 \ast 10^{18} + 1 \ast 10^{18} = 6 \ast 10^{18} = 6 \ast 10^{18}$
-    - $y$, the amount of TC, increases by 40 (really $40 \ast 10^{10}$) to become: $y=200 \ast 10^{10} + 40 \ast 10^{10} = 240 \ast 10^{10} = 2.4 \ast 10^{12}$
+    - $y$, the amount of TCC, increases by 40 (really $40 \ast 10^{10}$) to become: $y=200 \ast 10^{10} + 40 \ast 10^{10} = 240 \ast 10^{10} = 2.4 \ast 10^{12}$
     - We recompute $k$ via $k = x \ast y = 6 \ast 10^{18} \ast 2.4 \ast 10^{12} = 1.44 \ast 10^{31}$
     - At this point:
         - $k=1.44 \ast 10^{31}$
         - $x$, the amount of ETH, is 6 or $x=6*10^{18}=6 \ast 10^{18}$
-        - $y$, the amount of TC, is 240 or $y=240*10^{10}=2.4 \ast 10^{12}$
+        - $y$, the amount of TCC, is 240 or $y=240*10^{10}=2.4 \ast 10^{12}$
-        - The exchange rate is 1 ETH for 40 TC (we just divide 240 by 6)
+        - The exchange rate is 1 ETH for 40 TCC (we just divide 240 by 6)
     - The value of the DEX is $1,200